-- Insert the plastic opening tool between the front panel and its plastic surround and pry up at several points along the left edge of the Touch.

-(i) Do not insert the tool and run it down the edge of the front panel.
-This may damage the front panel and the rubber seal.
-It is best to work one point, pry up, then remove the tool and reinsert it at the next spot to be pried up.
+- Insert the iPod opening tool between the front panel and its plastic surround and pry up at several points along the left edge of the Touch. - Do not insert the tool and run it down the edge of the front panel, as it will damage the front panel itself and the rubber strip along the plastic surround.
+It is best to work at one point, pry up, then remove the tool and reinsert it at the next spot to be pried up.